Guest Post by GiveMeSlippers

 It is interesting to note how physical environments in K-Dramaland not only express and mirror the characters’ journeys, but also tell us about the relationships that grow and wither over the course of the drama.

 To kick off this new in-depth look at filming locations on KDL, we have invited the writers behind My Mister fan resource GiveMeSlippers (GMS) to share their analysis and musings of five locations important to My Mister/My Ahjussi [나의 아저씨] (tvN, 2018).
-The write-ups featured here are shortened versions originally published by GMS, which can be found on their site.
-Stay tuned for Part 2!
+The featured write-ups are shortened versions originally published by GMS, which can be found on their site.
+Read Part 2 here!

 — Marion & Mich KDL